 Where are they now?
 Arsenal’s neglected class of 92, highly rated Wilshere & Ozyakup pursuing career elsewhere

-Arsenal have a highly rated youth system of their own and while their class of 92 does not compare to that of United there were two players that had the potential to make an impact.
+Arsenal have a highly rated youth system of their own and while their class of 92 does not compare to the legendary Manchester United side there were two players that had the potential to make an impact.

 Now before going any further, the United class of 92 started their careers at the club in 1992, whereas the Arsenal class of 92 we are focusing on were born on the same year.

 Jack Wilshere and Oguzhan Ozyakup were both born in 1992.

 Wilshere joined the Gunners academy from Luton Town in 2001 while Ozyakup joined seven years later in 2008.

 The future looked bright Ozyakup and Wilshere, both players were part of the Arsenal youth side – which also featured Francis Coquelin – that won the Premier Academy League and FA Youth Cup in 2008-09.

 Wilshere was rewarded by Arsene Wenger and called up to the first team the following season.

 Ozyakup meanwhile went onto win the Academy League for a second year running and captained the Netherlands at the UEFA European Under 17 Football Championship, reaching the final.

 FourFourtTwo Turkey quoted Wenger as saying at the time: “Ozyakup is just 17 but he plays the football of a player far more experienced, we cannot afford to lose a player of this talent.”